Networks like 1pMobile, IQ Mobile, Lyca Mobile and Talk Home Mobile piggyback on EE’s network for coverage.

 24 months

-EE’s All Rounder plans start from £26/month and come with a Smart Benefit for the entire length of your contract (e.g. Apple Music or Netflix).
+The next level up is EE’s All Rounder plans, which start from £33 per month.
+On these plans, you’ll get an Inclusive Extra included for the length of your contract, such as Netflix, Apple Music or TNT Sports Ultimate.
 You’ll also get EE’s fastest available speeds.

 24 months